WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 75%      7.207500    2.625000    3.00000     395.500000
 max     28.000000   28.500000   67.00000  100000.000000
 ```
 We also realise that the range values in column A15 are several orders of magnitude greater than the other numerical columns.
-To ensure the cost functions employed by the later ML models can correctly converge to a minimum, feature scaling techniques (such as standardisation, normalisation, min-max scaling, etc) must be applied to all feature variables later on.
+To ensure the cost functions employed by the later ML models can correctly converge to a minimum, feature scaling techniques must be applied later on.

 ## 3. Preprocessing the data
 Following our earlier inspection of the data, it is clearly necessary we preprocess the data before building our ML models.
 The preprocessing sequence can be broken down into the following tasks: